A smiling boy hugs a puppy

 Be good company, make small talk, be friendly.

 We recently moved into a new condo in a neighbourhood we didn’t know.
-I made a point to look people in the eye, smile, and say hello.
+I made a point to look people in the eye, smiling, and saying hello.
 I was surprised by how many people were surprised.
 It’s payed off in having good neighbours, one of whom did my new ink last fall.
+She did an amazing job.
+She also helped me trouble-shoot my breaker panel, her being an electrician and all.

-The so-called ‘weak ties’ of casual acquaintances or fleeting interactions (think barista, neighbour, colleague in a different department) have mental, emotional, and physical benefits including but not limited to enhanced happiness and feelings of belonging, reduced stress, depression and loneliness, greater physical activity, and even greater job opportunities and longevity.
+The ‘weak ties’ of casual acquaintances or fleeting interactions (barista, neighbour, colleague in a different department) have mental, emotional, and physical benefits including but not limited to enhanced happiness and feelings of belonging, reduced stress, depression and loneliness, greater physical activity, and even greater job opportunities and longevity.

 https://news.stanford.edu/stories/2023/07/strength-weak-ties